wei2912/wei2912.github.io/_posts/haskell/intro-to-haskell.md

 The first line is a type signature.
 In this case, we take in a single Integer and return an Integer.

-When we use the right arrow notation, we denote a function that takes in all parameters except for the last, then returns the last.
 Let's look at a function to add two integers:

 ```haskell
 add :: Integer -> Integer -> Integer